-The Law Offices of Frank R. Cruz Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Cassava Sciences, Inc. (SAVA)
+The Law Offices of Frank R. Cruz Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. (MMAT)

-LOS ANGELES--(BUSINESS WIRE)--$SAVA #investors--The Law Offices of Frank R. Cruz reminds investors of the upcoming October 26, 2021 deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased Cassava Sciences, Inc. (“Cassava” or the “Company”) (NASDAQ: SAVA) securities between September 14, 2020 and August 27, 2021, inclusive (the “Class Period”).
+LOS ANGELES--(BUSINESS WIRE)--The Law Offices of Frank R. Cruz reminds investors of the upcoming March 4, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who acquired Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. (“Meta” or the “Company”) (NASDAQ: MMAT) securities between September 21, 2020 and December 14, 2021, inclusive (the “Class Period”).

 If you are a shareholder who suffered a loss, click here to participate.